 Valentine’s Themed Turkey Bird 3D Model

 The heart-shaped holder was 3D printed separately, taking only an hour.
 This model plays a functional role by holding heart-shaped napkins.
 As the original Animated Turkey napkin holder was not big enough to accommodate regular napkins, I had to cut them to size.
 This worked like a charm.
 The heart-shaped bowl could be good for holding snacks like olives or salted nuts, but we wouldn’t recommend this usage until food-safe cleaning solutions and materials are available.
 A bottle of prosecco or red wine will certainly inject a feeling of romance.
 This model can be scaled for any desired bottle size.
 Use 130% for a standard 750 ml wine bottle.
+If you are into coasters check my blog about 3D printed coasters.

 The Stump 3D Print